 CORP achieves sustainability by building local capacity for reading instruction.
 The teachers who participate in CORP are able to better educate generations of future students, and they also share their knowledge with other teachers.
 As American writer and historian Henry Adams said famously: “A teacher affects eternity; you can never know where his influence stops.”
 In turn, the students who benefit from these CORP-trained teachers spread their newfound love of reading throughout their homes, their schools, and their communities, fostering a true culture of reading.

-The Scholarship & Youth Development Program achieves sustainability by transforming the lives of indigenous young people who then contribute to the development of their entire country.
+The Rise Youth Development Program achieves sustainability by transforming the lives of indigenous young people who then contribute to the development of their entire country.
 Currently, 53% of program graduates are helping to pay for their younger siblings’ education—breaking the cycle of poverty for more young people in their own generation.